We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Was this helpful?

 Chlamydia is a common but preventable sexually transmitted infection (STI).
-It is rare for a person to get chlamydia in the throat, and while some tests can screen for this with a throat swab, many tests do not.
-A person can test for chlamydia at home or at a health clinic.
+It is rare for a person to get chlamydia in the throat, and people can test for the infection at home or a health clinic.

-A person can contract chlamydia in the throat through giving or receiving oral sex with someone who has chlamydia.
+A person can contract chlamydia in the throat by giving or receiving oral sex with someone with chlamydia.

 This article looks at the symptoms of chlamydia, discussing chlamydia of the throat and when to test.
 It also looks at four home testing kits for chlamydia and what they involve.